jonathannard/Red-Portals/README.md

 1. Clone this repository to your machine.
 2. Set up supported hardware:

-- A Raspberry Pi W or other [supported hardware][url-lambda-guru] running [Pico-Portal][url-pico-portal].
+- A Raspberry Pi Pico W or other [supported hardware][url-lambda-guru] running [Pico-Portal][url-pico-portal].
 - A Flipper Zero Wi-Fi module or similar ESP32-based devices.
 - A Wi-Fi Pineapple or similar device that supports captive portal testing.